• Skip to primary navigation

 Carrots, onions, leeks, peppers and celery in a frying pan.

-Heat the sunflower oil in large saute pan and add the chopped onions, peppers, leeks, carrots, celery and garlic.
+Heat the sunflower oil in a large saute pan and add the chopped onions, peppers, leeks, carrots, celery and garlic.

 Fry on a gentle heat for about 5 minutes until the vegetables start to soften.
 Don't allow them to brown.